 In February 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): Employee Benefit Plan Master Trust Reporting, (ASU 2017-06).
-ASU 2017-06 requires a plan to present its interest in a master trust and the change in that interest as separate line items in the statement of net assets available for benefits and in the statement of changes in net assets available for benefits, respectively.
+ASU 2017-06 requires a plan to present its interest in a master trust and the change in that interest as separate line items in the statement of net assets available for benefits, respectively.
 It also requires a plan to disclose the master trust's investments and other assets and liabilities, as well as the dollar amount of its interest in these balances.
 ASU 2017-06 eliminates the requirement for a health and welfare plan to provide investment disclosures for 401(h) account assets.
 ASU 2017-06 is effective for entities for fiscal years beginning after December 15, 2018, with retrospective application to all periods presented.
-Early application is permitted.
-The Company has not yet assessed the impact of this standard on the financial statements and related disclosures.
+The Plan has adopted this standard in 2019.
+The adoption of this standard did not have a material impact on the Plan's financial statements.
+See Basis of Presentation and Plan Investments within Note 2 for additional disclosure related to this standard.